 Through a series of workshops, excursions, and practical field exercises, the young men and women who have since been participating in this program have had the opportunity to explore the works of their ancestors and consequently become aware of the rich cultural legacy they have inherited.
 Additionally, they have been exposed to various documentation techniques that enable them to record both the material and intangible aspects of their culture and have developed means to interpret them in novel ways, making them more accessible to the community.

 Over time, the young group has matured and so has its members’ perception of the nature and value of heritage.
 They have expanded their appreciation beyond the most celebrated monuments such as the baroque churches and the archaeological sites, and their regard now encompasses the overall fabric of the historic town with its domestic structures and public spaces which they see as embodying traditional knowledge and values and as important purveyors of identity.
 Reflecting this development, they have created a participatory 3D-mapping model that includes technical drawings, texts, photographs, and video clips, and have invited the community to contribute their family stories, memories, and personal testimonies.
-Members of the Ministry of Culture who have seen the 3D-map have been very impressed and think it could be effectively applied nationwide.
+The 3D-map was presented to members of the Ministry of Culture who have been impressed by this tool and think it could be effectively applied nationwide.